At a Glance

 You can purchase CPAP equipment without insurance, but you need a prescription from a doctor to obtain a CPAP device.

 Some CPAP suppliers sell or rent CPAP machines directly to individuals with a prescription.
-If you do not have or use insurance, you will have to pay full price to the supplier.
+If you don't have or use insurance, you'll have to pay full price to the supplier.

 How much CPAP equipment costs out of pocket can vary based on the supplier and the details of your insurance policy.
 In many cases, having insurance can significantly reduce how much you have to pay.